Eschatologue/CM_wiki/docs/class/bard/index.md

 ---

 ## Core Trait

-As a Bard, you have the following traits
+This class has the following Core Traits.

 **Primary Ability**
 :   :abl-cha: Charisma